gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 See the FAQ item above for an example of using a filter.

 = Do I need both plugins activated? =
-No, you only need one, and the __API plugin is recommended__: the Web to Lead plugin is no longer being actively developed. __If you are using Web to Lead, you don't need the API plugin activated.
-If you are using the API plugin, you don't need the Web to Lead activated.__
+No, you only need one, and the __API plugin is recommended__: the Web-to-Lead plugin is no longer being actively developed. __If you are using Web-to-Lead, you don't need the API plugin activated.
+If you are using the API plugin, you don't need the Web-to-Lead activated.__

 = What are the server requirements? =
 Your server must support the following: